ArcticWebb/Alaska_Permafrost_Thaw_Database/README.md

 ---
 ## How to Use
-- Download the Alaska Permafrost Thaw Database as a CSV file: `Main_Dataset/Alaska_Permafrost_Thaw_Database.csv`.
+- Download the Alaska Permafrost Thaw Database as a CSV file.
+Example: `Main_Dataset/v1.0.0-alpha/Alaska_Permafrost_Thaw_Database_v1.0.0-alpha.csv`.
-- If desired, use the embedded R script to convert the CSV file: `Scripts/Convert_to_GeoJSON.R`
+  - Make sure to select the most recent version of the database.
+- If you want to convert the tabular database to a GeoJSON file for spatial analyses, download the R script: `Scripts/Convert_to_GeoJSON.R` and run on your local computer.
 - See citation information below
 ---